 Trainees are required to have an experience of personal therapy during their practitioner training.
 This is a standard 16 session CAT conducted by an accredited CAT therapist.
 Trainees must discuss exceptional needs and any exemptions to these arrangements with their course director before embarking on training.
 It is ultimately a trainee's responsibility to set up arrangements for their personal therapy.
 A list of therapists practicing privately can be found on the ACAT website.
 Some courses provide additional listings of therapists who are willing to offer training therapy, but are not otherwise listed on the website as private therapists.
 The confidentiality of the trainee’s personal relationship with his/her personal therapist will be respected other than the personal CAT therapist completing a brief form acknowledging the completion of the personal CAT training therapy.

 Click here for further information on personal development and personal therapy as part of CAT training.

-  Following satisfactory completion of the course, trainees will be awarded the Cognitive Analytic Therapy (CAT) Therapist / Practitioner Diploma and will be accredited as Cognitive Analytic Therapy (CAT) Diploma Therapist / Practitioner.
+Following satisfactory completion of the course and accreditation at the ACAT Exam Board, trainees will be awarded the Cognitive Analytic Therapy (CAT) Therapist / Practitioner Diploma and will be accredited as Cognitive Analytic Therapy (CAT) Diploma Therapist / Practitioner.

 ACAT has been recognised by the Centre for Workforce Intelligence (CfWI) allowing CAT Therapists/Practitioners to use the protected title Psychological Therapist